NNN lease: Double net lease

 Another variation of the NNN lease is the NN lease, or "Net-Net" lease, which is pronounced "double net" where the "net" amounts generally are property tax and insurance.
 Double net leases, like triple net leases, are usually, though not always, single-tenant arrangements.
 However, the landlord carries some extra financial maintenance obligation.
 The term "Net Lease" is tossed around loosely in the net lease industry, often used when referring to a triple or double net lease; however, there is a definite distinction between a triple net and a double net lease even though some brokers erroneously use the term "Net Lease" to describe both.
 Double net leased investments generally trade at a slightly higher CAP rate than triple net leased investments because of the maintenance expenses which the landlord is responsible for.
 Brand new NN Deals with long-term builder warranties covering the roof and sometimes structure can be attractive to investors looking for a higher return.

 Risk

-The largest risk associated with a NNN lease is the tenant terminating the lease or failing to renew, which can result in loss.
+The largest risk associated with a NNN lease from a property owner’s perspective is the tenant terminating the lease early or failing to renew, which can result in loss.
 There are several factors used to determine the riskiness of a lease, including remaining term on the lease and creditworthiness of the tenant.

 In one variation of a NNN lease contract, the "bondable NNN lease" (sometimes referred to as a "true triple net" or "absolute triple net" lease), the tenant cannot terminate the lease or seek any rent abatements under any circumstances, a provision that mitigates some of the risk for the landlord.

+From a tenant’s perspective, a surge in local property taxes related to the value assessed of the property may make the lease unaffordable.
+In Nashville’s Lower Broadway entertainment district for example, taxes linked to the assessed value of the Acme Farm Supply Building increased property taxes by 365% in one year significantly impacting the tenant’s operating margins.